opendocsg/slw-judgments-backfill/2001_SGHC_87/report.md

 **_Interference with the Registrar decision_**

 118\.
-Mr Singh cited the case of _Wright Norman v Oversea-Chinese Banking Corp Ltd_ [1992] 2 SLR 710 for the principle that in the absence of clear error of law or principle, an appellate court should not interfere.
+Mr Singh cited the case of _Wright Norman v Oversea-Chinese Banking Corp Ltd_ <span class="citation">[1992] 2 SLR 710</span> for the principle that in the absence of clear error of law or principle, an appellate court should not interfere.

 119\.
 I noted that that principle was said in the context of an appeal to the Court of Appeal and not